 Getting the core in shape will help a great deal with balance however combining core exercises with balance exercises will help even more.
 Here are some great yoga poses to help with balance.
 For details on doing these poses at home click HERE.

 3. Chair pose

 5. Half-moon pose

-As for ways equestrian riders, staying active daily is the key.
+All in all, staying active daily is the key.
 A great way to do this is getting in a 30 - 60-minute walk 6 days a week.
 A great way to do this is to rope in your barn buddies - on the phone!
 Just because you can't see your barn buddies doesn't mean you can't grab your cell phone and head out for a chat while you get in a brisk walk.
-Strength training 3 to 5 days a week will also help you Get in 30 minutes to an hour brisk walk 6 days a week along with strength training 3 to 5 times a week depending on their goals and training for events.
+Strength training 3 to 5 days a week will also help you.
+Get in 30 minutes to an hour brisk walk 6 days a week along with strength training 3 to 5 times a week depending on their goals and training for events.
 And accountability from a professional, such as a personal trainer, can really help them meet their goals and excel at their sport.